tdep-developers/tdep-tutorials/03_thermodynamics/README.md

 tar -xzvf data.tar.gz
 ```

 We will step through the first tempearture, 100K, manually.
-Start by entering the `a5.40` directory and entering the T100 directory. **Note that the `infile.ucposcar` is all we need to start!
-From just the potential and crystal definition we can get everything we need.**
+Start by entering the `a5.40/T100` directory. **Note that the `infile.ucposcar` and potential is all we need to start!**
 ```sh
 cd ./a5.40/T100
 cp ../infile.ucposcar ./